White Light (novel): Plot summary

 He falls in with a loquacious beetle named "Franx", reminiscent of Franz Kafka's The Metamorphosis, which is mentioned in Rucker's Afterword.
 The two decide to climb "Mount On", which itself is infinite (not aleph-null infinite, but perhaps instead cardinality of the continuum or greater).

 After many adventures, Franx and Felix find Kathy.
 They leave off climbing Mount On, and instead try the other side of Cimön, the Deserts, littered with portholes to Hell.
 Felix merges with the Absolute Infinite, but Kathy is scared and refuses.

 Eventually, Felix wakes back up on Earth in his body; everybody attributes his dreams to a spectacular binge-drinking and marijuana-smoking episode, until Felix remembers an insight he had regarding the continuum hypothesis: if there were three basic kinds of existence, that of solid matter, aether, and things he calls bloogs which are not aleph-null or c infinitely divisible, but a higher infinity, then the hypothesis will have been disproven.

 With the aid of a physicist friend, he uses his astral travelling abilities to create a ball of this bloog-matter.
 The ball has unusual properties such as ignoring gravity or being indivisible, or to be more precise, being a physical instantiation of the Banach–Tarski paradox, which means it can be broken apart into multiple pieces, each of which is exactly like the original.
 It is implied the US government suppresses their research.

 Reception

 Thomas M. Disch praised White Light as "a good, intelligent, powerful novel," describing it as "a sort of cross between Raymond Chandler and Lewis Carroll (another mathematicizing fabulist) with a tip of the hat along the way to Franz Kafka."

+White Light was included as Number 73 in David Pringle's 1988 book, Modern Fantasy: The Hundred Best Novels.
+Pringle writes, "Funny, flippant, and staggeringly inventive, White Light is a delightful Alice in Wonderland for our times, packed with incident and paradox and grotesque characters."